The Best Instant Pot Beef Bourguignon ~ this epic beef stew cooks in just 30 minutes in the amazing Instant Pot.

 When you choose your meat, look for a nice bright color, and lots of marbling.
 Marbling is the veining of at that goes through the meat.
 As it cooks, that marbling translates to flavor and tenderness.
 I chose a nice big boneless top sirloin steak for my stew and I was thrilled with the results, but there are lots of other ways to go, just make sure it’s got the Certified Angus Beef® brand label.
 There’s a handy guide on their website that helps you choose the right cut for your recipe.

-I dredge the meat in flour, salt and pepper, and then brown it right in the pot.
+STEP 1 ~ I dredge the meat in flour, salt and pepper, and then brown it right in the pot.
 I do this in two stages because if you overcrowd the pan with meat it won’t brown.
 That browning is what contributes to the flavor of the Bourguignon later on, so take the time to get good color on your beef at this stage.

-Once the meat is browned, I’ll deglaze the pan with a splash of cognac (the secret ingredient in bourguignon.)
+STEP 2 ~ After the meat is browned, I’ll deglaze the pan with a splash of cognac (the secret ingredient in bourguignon.)
 Then everything goes in the pot, along with the red wine, beef stock, and flavorings.

-Does alcohol cook off in the Instant Pot?
+does alcohol cook off in the Instant Pot?

 - The alcohol that you use in an Instant Pot, pressure cooker, or slow cooker won’t cook off in the same way that it does on the stove top, since it’s sealed in and can’t evaporate into steam.